-COVID-19 response: Office closure and ATSB Board hearings
+COVID-19 response: Deadlines, ATSB Board hearings and office closure

 Effective March 23, 2020, and until further notice, all Alberta Transportation Safety Board (ATSB) hearings will be via telephone or video link.
 There will be no in-person hearings.